swolewizard/Karma_Bot/README.md

 **Validity Checks**: The bot thoroughly verifies the mentioned user's existence before processing the karma command.
 If the user tagged is not real or not a valid mention, the bot promptly notifies the user for accurate interactions.

+**Compatibility with Old Karma Bot**: Implemented a system to check users' previous karma scores from the old karma bot, if applicable, and update the local database with that information, with the command ".updatekarma"

 ## **Things I've yet to add**:

-**Compatibility with Old Karma Bot**: Implement a system to check users' previous karma scores from the old karma bot, if applicable, and update the local database with that information.

 **Additional Karma Check Commands**: Check users' karma scores beyond the current "+karma lookup @username" or ".kc @username" command.
 Allow users to view their own karma points, the karma of others.